marimo-team/marimo/docs/guides/exporting.md

 ## Deploying to GitHub Pages

-You can deploy your marimo WebAssembly notebook to GitHub Pages by following these steps:
+You can deploy your WebAssembly marimo notebook to GitHub Pages using the following GitHub Actions workflow:

 ```yaml
 jobs: